jbouecke/ssl-lang/README.md

-# SSL-lang README
+# SSL-lang Extension

-This is the README for your extension "ssl-lang".
-It’s an unofficial syntax highlighting support for the Starlims Scripting Language.
+This extension "ssl-lang" is an unofficial syntax highlighting support for the Starlims Scripting Language.

 ## Features

 For now, the extension just provides the 'SSL' language and basic syntax highlighting via the text mate grammar.